LANGB4/EWEB-Porfolio/README.md

 ## What is this Website?

-For the course EWEB this portfolio page was created.<br>
+This portfolio was created in the course EWEB - Web Engineering.<br>
 It highlights skills accuired in the lecture, including:

 - HTML